 I came back to Vienna after a few weeks and promptly planned another trip abroad.
 This time though, I wanted to stay longer.
-I came across an organization in Phnom Penh in need of English teachers in their slum school, so I wrote them a mail and next thing I knew I was booking a one way flight to Cambodia!
+I came across an organization in Phnom Penh in need of English teachers in their slum school, so I wrote them a mail, and the next thing I knew I was booking a one-way flight to Cambodia!

 3.)
 Wow!
 That is bold!
 Did you have any hesitations before you went abroad, being so young and solo?
 And what did your parents think of it all?